peterfoo22/SuperHiProj2-Wellby/README.md

 4/26/2020- Styled the product card form , and also the add to cart form.
 Styled the cart when the cart has products and when the cart is empty.
 Learning use of AJAX in shopify theme.

+4/27/2020- Used "POST", and "GET" ajax functions from jquery to update the cart on the page.
+Style our Ajax mini cart on the index page.